 Local Search for Small Businesses

 If you've spent some time poking around Google for local searches, you've probably noticed that a lot has changed recently.
-Instead of serving up the traditional 7-pack of local results, like many search engines, Google is now serving a wider variety of local results.
-Further, even for searches that don't, at first blush, have a local intent, search engines are becoming more sophisticated at deeming local intent.
+Instead of serving up the traditional 7-pack of local results, as many search engines, Google is now serving a wider variety of local results.
+Further, even for searches that don't, at first, blush, have a local intent, search engines are becoming more sophisticated at deeming local intent.

-For example, in the past, searches for plumber, florist, or lawyer, probably brought up business directories like yp.com.
+For example, in the past, searches for plumber, florist, or lawyer probably brought up business directories like yp.com.
 Today, these searches are likely to serve up Google Places listings.
 This means that small businesses need to pay much more attention to local search marketing.
-Fortunately, there are several free, or at least affordable, steps you can take to increase your small businesses visibility within local search results.
+Fortunately, there are several free, or at least affordable, steps you can take to increase your small business's visibility within local search results.

 Second, I also suggest you head over to GetListed.org.
 There is a wealth of knowledge on local search from some people who really know the nuances of the local search economy.
 There's a lot to learn there.
 Plus, they have a tool you can use to see what profiles need claiming and updating.

 When you boil it down, local search really comes down to your proximity to the search or searcher's location, your business prominence, including the number of consistent business citations that appear across the web, and sentiment, what people are saying about your business on rating sites, like Google My Business, Yelp, etc.